 Places to Eat In Goa

 - Martin’s Corner – Quite popular as Sachin Tendulkar’s favorite restaurant is known for their scrumptious food.
-Seafood lover, don’t give a miss.
+Seafood lovers, don’t give a miss.

-- Anthony’s Beach Shack are quite famous for their flavored hookah, karaoke music, and candlelight dinners.
+- Anthony’s Beach Shack is quite famous for their flavored hookah, karaoke music, and candlelight dinners.

 - Britto’s on Baga Beach is one of our favorites when it comes to food and drink.

-- Greek restaurant called Thalassa, in Vagator is quite famous for Greek spread and the Sirtaki dance that is performed every evening.
+- A Greek restaurant called Thalassa, in Vagator, is quite famous for its Greek spread and the Sirtaki dance that is performed every evening.

 - Curlies at Anjuna Beach is one of the coolest places to hang out and our favorite too.

 - Souza Lobo at Calangute is famous for seafood.
-Makes sure to wait for a seat as it is crowded all the time.
-It is one of the old establishment which is flocked by both locals and tourists alike.
+Make sure to wait for a seat as it is crowded all the time.
+It is one of the old establishments which is flocked by both locals and tourists alike.

 - Dream Catcher at Baga Beach is quite famous for super cheap food and delicious food.

-- Betalbatim is famed for the authentic Goan Cuisine and seafood platters.
+- Betalbatim is famed for its authentic Goan Cuisine and seafood platters.